inaimathi/cl-notebook/README.md

 - Move to a thread-per-cell model to make multi-user development easier
 - If you join a book in the middle of an already running computation, you currently aren't notified of this.
 Figure something out.
 - Moving cells around isn't propagated to other users
+- Editing a cell should be propagated between saves (back-end should probably figure out when to save, and it should run operational transforms on diffs to keep from clobbering any users' input)

 ### License